joeriks/ViewRendererTs/readme.md

 	}

-The personModule uses controllerBindings to handle some user interaction:
+The personModule adds a controller (controllerbindings), to handle some user interaction:

     var personControllerBindings = (model: PersonModel, viewRenderer:ViewRenderer) => {